aiven/terraform-provider-aiven/docs/resources/mysql.md

 Required:

 - `host` (String) Hostname or IP address of the server where to migrate data from.
+Example: `my.server.com`.
 - `port` (Number) Port number of the server where to migrate data from.
+Example: `1234`.

 Optional:

 - `dbname` (String) Database name for bootstrapping the initial connection.
+Example: `defaultdb`.
 - `ignore_dbs` (String) Comma-separated list of databases, which should be ignored during migration (supported by MySQL and PostgreSQL only at the moment).
+Example: `db1,db2`.
+- `ignore_roles` (String) Comma-separated list of database roles, which should be ignored during migration (supported by PostgreSQL only at the moment).
+Example: `role1,role2`.
-- `method` (String) The migration method to be used (currently supported only by Redis, MySQL and PostgreSQL service types).
+- `method` (String) Enum: `dump`, `replication`.
+The migration method to be used (currently supported only by Redis, Dragonfly, MySQL and PostgreSQL service types).
 - `password` (String, Sensitive) Password for authentication with the server where to migrate data from.
+Example: `jjKk45Nnd`.
 - `ssl` (Boolean) The server where to migrate data from is secured with SSL.
-The default value is `true`.
+Default: `true`.
 - `username` (String) User name for authentication with the server where to migrate data from.
+Example: `myname`.

 <a id="nestedblock--mysql_user_config--mysql"></a>